 - Flimsy shoelaces

 The La Sportiva Spire GTX is a seriously burly shoe.
-It effectively mixes the stability, deep lugs, and waterproofing of a classic hiking boot with the comfort, breathability, and low profile of a trail runner.
-These are the perfect shoes if you love the feel of a hefty hiking boot but want a slightly more flexible and versatile waterproof option for shoulder season adventures or wet, muddy trail conditions.
+It effectively mixes the stability, deep lugs, and waterproofing of a classic hiking boot with the comfort, breathability, and low profile of a shoe.
+These are the right shoe for you if you like the feel of a thick-soled hiking boot but want a slightly more flexible and versatile waterproof option for shoulder season adventures or wet, muddy trail conditions.
+They served us well on our 200-mile thru hike of the John Muir Trail through California’s Sierra Nevada mountains.

-The stiff midsole and aggressive Vibram outsoles are protective and grippy, and the quality build La Sportiva is known for means these puppies will last for hundreds of miles.
+The stiff midsole and aggressive Vibram outsoles are protective and grippy, and the quality build means these puppies will last for hundreds of miles.
 But, these shoes will require a longer break-in period before they really shine.
-Once you’ve gotten through that initial break-in, the secure fit feels stable and comfortable.
+Once you’ve gotten through that initial break-in, the fit is stable and comfortable.

 The Spires also have a higher heel-to-toe drop of 11 mm.
 That’s great if you love traditional heel cushioning and foot support.
 However, if you like a lower profile or more natural foot strike, these might feel a bit too tippy and tall to keep a natural gait.

 When shoes are waterproof, they usually aren’t very breathable.
-The opposite is true with the Spires: the waterproof liner keeps out snow, rain, and snow while aeration channels in the footbed and midsole help release more moisture vapor.
-Our feet also stayed consistently dry and comfortable on days up to 70 degrees.
+The opposite is true with the Spires: the waterproof liner keeps out rain and snow while aeration channels in the footbed and midsole help release more moisture.
+Our feet stayed consistently dry and comfortable on days up to 70 degrees.

 They weigh in at about one pound per shoe.
 This is in large part due to the beefy midsole and thick synthetic upper.
 Those elements inspire confidence off-trail and in gnarly mud or light snow but make the shoes feel hot and heavy for summer hiking on groomed trails.